-Even if you’re still not sure how to pronounce “GIF,” by now you certainly know what one is: a popular image format that allows for multiple frames and can provide an animated sequence – that’s what we call an animated GIF.
-Our inboxes have seen a lot animated GIFs this holiday season as email marketers get creative in showcasing products and communicating in increasingly visual and compelling ways.
-Here’s a recent example from J.Crew:
+Even if you’re still not sure how to pronounce “GIF,” by now you certainly know what one is: A popular image format that allows for multiple frames and can provide an animated sequence.
+You might not think GIFs in email marketing are appropriate — but in fact, an animated GIF in your email can be a fun way to showcase your products.
+Here’s one example from Hanna Andersson:

 Why use animated GIFs in email?

 GIFs are image files, similar to PNGs and JPEGs.
 They can be included in email the same way you’d include regular images, making them simple and straightforward to use.

 Once they’re in an email, GIFs often add a sense of levity, delight and playfulness that’s eye-catching and entertaining in your subscribers’ inboxes.